A Destructive Path

 Response and Recovery

-In Florida, Americares is working to restore health services in storm-damaged communities across the state.
+In Florida, Americares worked to restore health services in storm-damaged communities across the state.
 Americares delivered medicine and supplies to replace any damaged by floodwaters and to meet an increased demand as people returned to their homes.
 Clinics in the Florida Keys, Homestead, Miami, Melbourne, Oakland Park and Orlando have received aid; Americares is also assisting a shelter for homeless youth in Fort Lauderdale.
 We have delivered nearly $21 million in medicine, supplies and other support, along with emergency funding to help health care facilities replace damaged medicine and supplies and execute rapid repairs not covered by insurance.

 Before Hurricane Irma made landfall, Americares pre-positioned medicine in central Florida, contacted 80 partner health centers to offer help, and positioned a team in Orlando that could quickly travel to the most heavily impacted areas once the storm had passed.
 An Americares Emergency Response Team worked in the Florida Keys, assessing the status of partner health centers and hospitals and providing assistance.

 In the Caribbean, our emergency response teams coordinated shipments of critical medicine and supplies to local health organizations in islands that have been devastated by the storms.
 Americares emergency shipments have reached hospitals in St. Thomas and St. Martin, two hard-hit islands.
 In the U.S. Virgin Islands Americares team completed an assessment of health needs and recovery work continues.
 Our team has worked with hospitals, clinics, skilled nursing facilities and shelters to meet emergency needs for medicine and medical supplies.

 Our Partners for Irma Response in Florida & U.S. Virgin Islands